 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-It is very difficult to determine where to allocate the housing in each community, and we have seen communities that have been waiting for construction of new units for years.
+It is very difficult to determine where to allocate the housing units in each community, and we have seen communities that have been waiting for construction of new units for years.
 Some communities end up waiting on a long list.
-If they built units, there would be less names on the waiting list.
+If they built units, there would be fewer names on the waiting list.

 Mr. Speaker, with regard to the member's question, these are reviewed in the community to find out how many people are on the waiting list for housing.
 There are many people who are on the waiting list.
-When they review the waiting list, it becomes evident if there's an individual waiting and they have family as well, even though they are not included in the waiting list.
+When they review the waiting list, it becomes evident if there's an individual waiting and they have family as well, even though they are not included on the waiting list.

-So therefore, we review the community waiting list, number of people on the waiting list and how many units can be allocated per community.
-We do actually review them and weigh each fact to make sure that we allocate housing to each community and therefore we do it through an assessment.
+Therefore, we review the number of people on the waiting list in the community, how many units can be allocated per community, and when they can be constructed.
+We do actually review them and weigh each fact to make sure that we allocate housing to each community, so therefore we do it through an assessment, Mr. Speaker.
+Thank you.